alex-calderwood/portfolio/static/posts/on_klein's_dilemma.md

 A poetry professor in college, for instance, had one interpretation that stuck with me, one that shows just why poets themselves shouldn’t be trusted as the definitive source of a poem’s meaning.
 He said the references to film in this poem “open up” strangely and without explanation, just like those holes I’m afraid of.
 I hadn’t consciously planned this, but I think this functional parallel between the surface aspects of the poem and the ideas I’m really trying to grapple with is why I like this poem more than most I’ve written.

-For those interested, here is a link to the poem.
-Though I also think I did a better job of this essay than the poem itself.